barumau/pandunia/english/kanun.md

 10. Pronouns can be left out when they are obvious and redundant.
     - **mi kia tu baxa pandunia?** → **kia tu baxa pandunia?** = Do you speak Pandunia?
     - **mi cing tu loga ming.** →  **cing loga ming.** = Please speak clearly.
-11. Derived words carry an optional ending.
+11. Derived words carry an ending.
 Adjectives end in -i, nouns end in -e, and verbs end in -a or -u.

 --------------------------------------------------------------------------------